placeholder

 How can I tell if a facility is accredited?

 The Accreditation Canada seal is proudly displayed in Northern Health facilities.
-This means we are working hard to meet Accreditation Canada standards to deliver safe, high-quality care.
-Better quality means better health.
+This means we are working hard every day to deliver safe, quality care, and to meet Accreditation Canada standards.
+A commitment to quality and continuous improvement means better health outcomes for all.

 • 2023: Governance, leadership, and emergency and disaster management